sanjeetj/ndd/README.md

 ndd was developed as a helper utility module on top of [nConf](https://github.com/indexzero/nconf). [nConf](https://github.com/indexzero/nconf) is a great module for working with configuration data.

 Do you really need ndd when nConf itself can do everything ndd can?
-Not really, but we have already put some though into structuring the configuration file so you can save some dev cycles and brainstorming sessions if you use ndd.
+Not really, but we have already put some thought into structuring the configuration file so you can save some dev cycles and brainstorming sessions if you use ndd.

 ndd is very simple to use; it uses a key-value store and a couple of ENV variables to wire your entire application to connect to the right system components.